DirectoryTree/Metrics/README.md

 ### Capturing & Committing

-For high-performance scenarios, you can capture metrics in memory and commit them in batches:
+For high-performance scenarios, you may capture metrics in memory and commit them in batches:

 ```php
 use DirectoryTree\Metrics\Facades\Metrics;